aaikedw/fada-import-specs/Fada-xls-injection-process.md

 * Create the link between the fada taxon instances and the fada gereference instances using table fada.taxons_taxoreferences

 #### original_genus, declension_species, syn_original_genus
+* These elements are mapped to taxon instances, not species or synonyms.
 * For this part we will use ExcelTaxonomyRecords with a search condition.
 <pre>
 group_id=theGroup
 ( parentheses='Y' OR syn_original_genus IS NOT NULL)
 </pre>
 * When the original_genus is blank, use the genus value of the name as original genus.
 Look for this (name,group,rank) in the fada taxon instances.
 If it is not found create it without a link to the higher element but with it's group number set.
 * Original genus taxon instances are not linked to a parent taxon.
 Declension species taxon instances must be linked to their original genus parent.